-If you want your website to rank well on Google, you have to make sure it is mobile friendly.
+If you want your website to rank well on Google, you have to make sure it is mobile-friendly.
 The times when you were able to get away with thinking in terms of desktop devices alone are long gone.
 People are using mobile devices to surf the Internet more than they are using desktop computers.
-That is a reality business owners who want to advance their online presence need to acknowledge.
+That is real business owners who want to advance their online presence need to acknowledge.

 The way your website stays on the good side of mobile users and search engines is by being mobile-friendly.
-Mobile friendliness is a concept that has been thrown around a lot lately.
-In its core, it is about making sure visitors can see, navigate, and use your website well on devices with smaller screens.
-Here are seven essential steps you will need to follow to make sure your website is mobile friendly.
+Mobile-friendliness is a concept that has been thrown around a lot lately.
+At its core, it is about making sure visitors can see, navigate, and use your website well on devices with smaller screens.
+Here are seven essential steps you will need to follow to make sure your website is mobile-friendly.

 Adobe will stop supporting Flash by 2020.
 Right now, many browsers are blocking it.
 The plug-in has a well-deserved bad reputation.
 And if that wasn’t reason enough to avoid using it, the fact that the majority mobile browsers can’t use Flash should prevent you from using it.